Three 6 Mafia turns $4500 into $45 million with Mystic Stylez

 Then came a group out of Memphis: Three 6 Mafia.

-Cultural critic Kiana Fitzgerald has chosen their debut album — Mystic Stylez — as one of hip-hop's game-changing moments.
+Cultural critic Kiana Fitzgerald has chosen Three 6 Mafia's debut album — Mystic Stylez — as one of hip-hop's game-changing moments.

 "This album is in some ways the beginning of the darker side of hip-hop," says Fitzgerald.
 It's a prime example of the sub-genre they helped to popularize known as 'horrorcore.'